NDNewell/frontend-nanodegree-map-project/README.md

 * Clicking a location will open that location's surf guide, providing more info about the break.

-* Hovering over each location provides a rollover icons that offer a preview of what the location has to offer in terms of difficulty, type of break, wave direction etc.
+* Hovering over each location provides rollover icons that offer a preview of what the location has to offer in terms of difficulty, type of break, wave direction etc.

-* By clicking the globe icon, the map is hidden and the location frames are presented in a grid format.

-* Clicking the star icon, hides/displays the user's favorite locations only.

-* Clicking the magnifying glass icon enables the user to make a search for a location by break name or break location.

 * Only the location frames whose related markers are visible on the map are shown.

 * If no map markers are visible, the map can be reset by pressing the reset map button.

 #### Surf Guide